mrrfv/open-android-backup/README.md

 ### macOS

 **Warning:** I've recently switched to an AMD CPU+NVIDIA GPU rig, making it impossible for me to test this script on macOS without buying a Mac.
-Whilst there is nothing that could prevent this script from running on macOS, you are on your own and support will be very limited.
+Whilst there is nothing that could prevent this script from running on macOS, you are on your own and support will be very limited. (script last tested on Janurary 11th 2023)

 1. Install p7zip and adb using [Homebrew](https://brew.sh/):